-The school's student assistance team - RAP - provides a multi-disciplinary, problem-solving approach to students who have behavior, health, academic, and attendance issues.
-Strategies include peer mentors, friends groups, social work, check-in/check-out, referrals to BBBS for school and/or community-based mentoring, participation in study labs and/or learning labs either during or after school.
-Team building activities - including evening game nights and special events - help create a positive school climate for all students.
+The school's student assistance team - START - provides a multi-disciplinary, problemsolving approach to students who have behavior, health, academic, and attendance issues.
+Strategies include peer mentors, friends groups, social work, check-in/check-out, referrals to BBBS for school and/or community-based mentoring, and participation in reading and/or math lab during school.
+The schoolwide character program, service projects, family nights and special events help create a positive school climate for all students.